HackershubNL/SmokeyMcSmokerson/Software/Controller/README.md

 ### Usage

-Run the tests with:
+Run the hardware tests with:
-`python ./run_tests.py`
+`python ./smokey_mc_smokerson/smokey_mc_smokerson.py`
-For now it only tests the thermocouples.
+This will test the thermocouples and fan(s).

 Start the controller with:
 `python ./smokey_mc_smokerson/smokey_mc_smokerson.py`

 The startup temperature values are located in `globals.py`, these can be changed using the Blynk app later on.
-(Blynk code will we uploaded soon)

 If it is run on anything but a Raspberry Pi, it will go into a simulated mode.